1ryuk/scratchpad/README.md

 # Scratchpad

-The aim of this script was to make it easy for me to organize my thoughts in a *notebook* style of folder and parse through lots of text so that I don't repeat mistakes that I already have solved in the past!
+The aim of this script was to make it easy for me to organize my thoughts with text files on a static site.

+I like this approach as I can parse through lots of text quickly and so that I don't repeat mistakes that I already have solved in the past!

-This script will be saved as a markdown file so that they can easily be converted to PDF or HTML.
+This script will be saved as a markdown file so that they can easily be converted to html/pdf.

 ## Setup

 Allow scratchpad to be executable.

-	chmod +x scratchpad
+	chmod +x scratchpad.sh

 Change $FOLDER variable if you wish to save notes somewhere else